moron6554/distractions--/README.md

 ---

 ## 🖼️ License

-MIT License.
+GNU GENERAL PUBLIC LICENSE License.
 Use it, hack it, improve it — just don’t use it to be evil.

 ---

 > ✨ Stay focused, stay free from distractions.
-You deserve to win. 💪
+You deserve to win king. 💪